mchalapuk/hyper-text-slider/README.md

       rel=stylesheet type=text/css>
 ```

-Slider is controlled by class names set on its element.
-JavaScript interface is
+Slider is controlled by class names set on slider element and its children.
-also available, but rarely needed.
-In most cases only HTML declaration of the
+JavaScript interface is also available, but rarely needed.
+As CSS for the
-slider and some CSS for slides' content is required.
-As CSS for the content is
-not relevant in this example, it is not included.
+content is not relevant in this example, it will not be included.

 ```html
 <div class="hermes-layout--slider